Sacromonte

 Sacromonte was more compact and steeper than Albayzín.
 Most of the white “houses” were the whitewashed facades of cave dwellings.
 After a challenging series of steep steps, we reached the Museo Cuevas del Sacramonte (Sacromonte Caves Museum).
 This was an open-air museum with eleven preserved caves, each one showcasing a different aspect of the daily life of the inhabitants.
 Some things we learned:

-Roma people have lived in Sacromonte since the Reconquista.
-The caves functioned as affordable homes and venues for performing Flamenco.
+• Roma people have lived in Sacromonte since the Reconquista.
+The caves functioned as affordable homes and venues for performing flamenco.
+A particular style of flamenco called zambra evolved here in Sacromonte.

-The caves were small - each with just two or three rooms.
+• The caves were small - each with just two or three rooms.
 They generally stayed cool in summer and warm(ish) in winter.
-Small windows between caves promoted airflow; body warmth from animals stabled in one cave could help the humans in the next cave feel warmer.
+Small windows between caves promoted airflow; body warmth from animals stabled in one cave could help warm humans in the next cave.

 Sacromonte Abbey